v6cord/VVVVVV/FEATURES.md

 - Coins display in the roomname if there's any coins in the map

 - Coins and trinkets no longer share IDs

-- Large enemies are now enemy types you can select in the editor

 - Selecting level music from the editor is no longer limited